OpenHantek/OpenHantek6022/readme.md

 OpenGL is preferred, select *OpenGL ES* by starting OpenHantek from the command line like this: `OpenHantek --useGLES`.

-Raspberry Pi uses OpenGL ES automatically, check also the [graphics driver setup](docs/build.md#raspberrypi).
+The Raspberry Pi build uses OpenGL ES automatically, check also the [graphics driver setup](docs/build.md#raspberrypi).

 USB access for the device is required (unless using demo mode):
 * On Linux, you need to copy the file `utils/udev_rules/60-hantek.rules` to `/etc/udev/rules.d/` or `/lib/udev/rules.d/` and replug your device.
 If OpenHantek is installed from a *.deb or *.rpm package this file is installed automatically into `/lib/udev/rules.d/`.